Moscow State School 57: Lectorium

 In September 2016, a series of lectures by notable alumni was launched in a joint effort by the school's alumni and students' parents.
 Lectures take place in all three buildings of the school, the speakers include Alexander Barulin and Anatoly Starostin.

 Logo

 Classical School 57 logo contains a mathematical root symbol hidden in its counterform.

-Controversies

-In August 2016, several school graduates publicly accused two school teachers of sexual misconduct and the school administration of deliberate concealment of these misconducts.
-This scandal led to the retirement of the principal Sergey Mendelevich.
-The school was still undergoing legal investigation as of November 2016.

 Notable people

 Alumni

 Among the notable alumni, most work in the field of mathematics.
 However, the list also contains well-known scholars in other disciplines, as well as politicians, businessmen, and public figures.